-A Liberal Arts Curriculum
+Lyon's Liberal Arts Curriculum

-The liberal arts education offered by Lyon College consists of three essential elements: a general education curriculum, a major, and elective courses.
-These three elements together create a balanced liberal education.
+The liberal arts education offered by Lyon College consists of three parts: the Core curriculum, a major, and elective courses.
+These three groups of courses, roughly equal in size, complement one another, creating a coherent and individualized liberal education for each Lyon graduate.

-The general education curriculum is designed to develop the knowledge and abilities essential to a liberal arts education and more advanced studies at the College.
-To foster breadth, the general education curriculum introduces students to many of the liberal arts and science disciplines available to the students as a major.
+The Core curriculum develops the knowledge and abilities essential to a liberal arts education and to advanced studies at the College.
+In the Core students also develop the abilities to think critically, to communicate clearly, and to compute incisively.
+Students also experience breadth of knowledge as they study many of the liberal arts and science disciplines available to them as majors.

-The major adds depth by acquainting students with the body of knowledge, theories, and methodologies of a discipline, and by cultivating the ability to apply these to solve problems and to arrive at new understanding and insight.
+The major adds depth to the learning students do in the Core as they encounter knowledge, theories, and methodologies of a single discipline, cultivating the ability to solve problems and to arrive at new understanding and insight from a narrowed disciplinary point of view.

-Elective courses, whether taken for personal enrichment or to complete a minor or a concentration, serve an important function in rounding out a student's education.
-They offer the opportunity to pursue special interests, add depth in disciplines other than the student's major, and facilitate the combination of liberal learning and professional study.
+Elective courses, whether taken for personal enrichment or to complete a minor or a concentration, round out students' education.
+They offer students the opportunity to pursue special interests, add depth in disciplines other than their majors, and make possible the combination of additional study beyond the Core in liberal disciplines for students majoring in a professional discipline and the combination of some study in professional areas for students majoring in a liberal discipline.